-A vote of thanks was extended in May to Messrs.
-Johnson and Carr for the use of the rooms which the library was to occupy until Jan.
-1, 1902.
-The minutes of September 12th made guite a feature of the gift of a set of Dickens received from Miss Stella Gonzales.
-A Roof Garden Party was decided on as a means of raising funds on Friday, Dec.
-6th.
-The room committee reported as follows: "Owing to the length of time before the Custom House would be available they had taken the rooms formerly occupied by the Monterey Investment Association at \$5 a month.
-On motion it was decided that they would rent one room to the Physical Culture Class at a rent of \$2 a month, the class to have the use of the room two evenings a week.
-In the first year of the Library's existence the trustees had had to move three times.
-All the locations were at the lower end of Alvarado street - where the National Dollar Store is now and across the street in an old adobe building, where the Federal Hotel is now, we are told.
+The minutes of Sept.
+12 made quite a feature of the gift of a set of Dickens received from Miss Stella Gonzales.
+A roof garden party was decided on as a means of raising funds on Friday, Dec.
+6. The room committee reported as follows: "Owing to the length of time before the Custom House would be available, they had taken the rooms formerly occupied by the Monterey Investment Association at \$5 a month.
+On motion it was decided that they would rent one room to the Physical Culture Class at a rent of \$2 a month.

+In the first year of the library's existence the trustees had had to move three times.
+All the locations were at the lower end of Alvarado street - where the National Dollar Store is now and across the street in an old adobe building where the Federal Hotel is now, we are told.

-By motion it was decided at the July 3rd, 1902 meeting to open the Library rooms for the purpose of entertaining the "Ladies of the Parlor of Native Daughters and members of the committee of the Sloat Monument."
+By motion it was decided at the July 3 meeting to open the library rooms for the purpose of entertaining the "Ladies of the Native Daughters and members of the Sloat Monument Committees."

-The book committee purchased na set of Stoddard's Lectures in September of 1902, at a cost of \$28 to be paid at the rate of \$2 per month.
-Also the purchase of a set of books by Foreign Authors with Scribner's magazine for \$8 a year at the rate of 50 cents a month.
-A vote of thanks was extended to Major Sherman for his donation to the Library of a picture of the "Custom House".
-Wonder where that picture is now?
+The book committee purchased a set of Stoddard's Lectures in September of 1902 at a cost of \$28 to be paid at the rate of \$2 per month.
+Also, the purchase of a set of books by foreign authors with Scribner's magazine for \$8 a year at the rate of 50 cents a month.
+A vote of thanks was extended to Major Sherman for his donation to the library of a picture of the Custom House.